jaminNZx/ESP8266-WS28xx-Blynk/README.md

 ## Installation

-* Download the project INO file.
+* Download the project INO file and required libraies.
 * Download and install the Blynk Mobile App for iOS or Android.
 * Create a new project in the Blynk app and email yourself the auto generated auth token.
 * Paste the auth token in to the project file along with your Wifi SSID and PASSWORD.